edgedb/edgedb/docs/stdlib/math.rst

     :index: average avg

-    Return the arithmetic mean of the input set.
+    Returns the arithmetic mean of the input set.

     .. code-block:: edgeql-repl